Samland-Gov/legislation-old/laws/road_laws/samland_road_safety_act.md

 ## Article 3: Penalties

 1. SDOT shall establish penalties and fines for violations of road safety regulations, including but not limited to speeding, reckless driving, and failure to comply with traffic signals.
-2. Penalties shall be proportionate to the severity of the offense and aimed at deterring unsafe driving practices.
+2. Penalties shall be proportionate to the severity of the offence and aimed at deterring unsafe driving practices.
 3. SDOT shall work with law enforcement agencies to enforce road safety laws and ensure appropriate penalties are imposed on violators.

 ## Article 4: Driver Licensing